Aliases for UBE2G2 Gene

 UBE2G2 (Ubiquitin Conjugating Enzyme E2 G2) is a Protein Coding gene.
-Among its related pathways are Protein ubiquitination and Innate Immune System.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Protein ubiquitination.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and ubiquitin-protein transferase activity.
 An important paralog of this gene is UBE2G1.

 Accepts ubiquitin from the E1 complex and catalyzes its covalent attachment to other proteins.
 In vitro catalyzes 'Lys-48'-linked polyubiquitination.
 Involved in endoplasmic reticulum-associated degradation (ERAD).